 SSH Server tab

-Select SSH starts at boot time to start SSH whenever the server is turned on or rebooted.
+SSH starts at boot time Enabled by default.
+Starts SSH whenever the server is turned on or rebooted.

-Note: Your Data Center Expert server supports SSH connections, but this support is primarily intended for use with APC support guidance in troubleshooting device issues.
+Note: SSH is primarily intended for use with technical support guidance in troubleshooting device issues.

 Web Server tab